Small Business Profiles

 The sample is allocated to achieve a constant coefficient of variation (CV) of the combined (T1 plus T2) estimate of total revenue for all Industries based on the North American Industry Classification System (NAICS) by province cells.
 Within each cell, the take-some sample is allocated between the two take-some strata proportionally to the square root of the stratum total revenue.

 Data are extracted from administrative files.

-Once the data are collected and captured by CRA, they are sent to Statistics Canada and run through edit programs, which identify errors, inconsistencies and extreme values.
+Once sampling is complete, the sample selection specifications are sent to CCRA.
+Captured data are run through edit programs, which identify errors, inconsistencies and extreme values.
 Data that fail to meet predetermined criteria are referred to analysts for appropriate action.
 At this stage of processing, all industries are handled in similar fashion.
 A second set of edits are also applied to the data after capture to ensure that basic inconsistencies, such as sub-totals not adding to totals, do not appear.

 Imputation is the process whereby records with missing data (recipient records) have values assigned based on the data of records with more complete data (donor records).
 Imputation is done using the "nearest neighbour" method - using matching variables, the donor record most like the recipient record is identified and the information from this donor record is used.
 The matching variables are usually industry, total revenue and total expenses.
 Imputation is used in two cases - when a data point reported by a business is judged "extreme" or when a business fails to itemize all or part of the information.

 After edit and imputation have been completed, estimation methods are used to relate the sample to the population.
 Each record is allocated a weight according to its probability of selection in the sample.
 The weight reflects the proportion of the population actually observed in the sample.
 Estimates deemed of unacceptable quality, or which violate confidentiality rules, are identified and removed.
 Using the weights, values are calculated for each variable in each industry, area and revenue grouping combination.